 The seniors spent their vacations, weekends, and evenings training us at a time when the city routinely had more than 2,000 homicides a year in the 1980s.
 Crack was sweeping through the five boros like a biblical plague and causing an average of six murders a day.
 The average is less than two today.

 What these big-hearted men were really doing was helping to raise us right in a time of chaos.
 We are their living legacy in that respect.

 They didn’t have to do it.
 They were raising families of their own in places like New Jersey, Westchester County, Queens and Long Island.
 They came back strictly to help us.

 To understand what they accomplished you have to understand how desperate life was in the Bronx in the 1980s.
-New York City was struggling with massive debts which had nearly caused it to default in 1975 and the Bronx was at the bottom of the food chain among the five boros.
+New York City was struggling with a massive municipal bond debt which nearly caused it to default in 1975 and the Bronx was at the bottom of the food chain among its five boros.

 It was normal to see the smoke from several insurance fires curling simultaneously into the Bronx sky each afternoon and to wait four hours in a hospital emergency room with a broken leg.
 If your vehicle broke down on the highway you had to stay with it until the cops arrived, lest it be “stripped” in your absence.